What Does a Civil Engineer Do? (+ How to Become One)

 Some civil engineers work for government agencies, while others work for consulting and construction firms that deal with private or government clients.
 Civil engineers may work in office settings during the planning phase of a project.
 During implementation, they may work on construction sites.

 You may also work with the military as a civil engineer, as infrastructure is important to getting troops from place to place.
-In the United States, many civilian infrastructure projects are managed by the US Army Corps of Engineers, which hires civilian engineers and trains soldiers in engineering principles.
+In the United States, the US Army Corps of Engineers, which hires civilian engineers and trains soldiers in engineering principles, manages many civilian infrastructure projects.

 How much do civil engineers make?

-According to the US Bureau of Labor Statistics (BLS), civil engineers in the US earn an average of $88,050 per year.
-The top 10 percent earned more than $133,320, and the lowest 10 percent earned less than $60,550 [1].
+According to the US Bureau of Labor Statistics (BLS), the median civil engineer salary in the US is $95,890 per year [1].
+The top 10 percent earned more than $150,640, and the lowest 10 percent earned less than $63,220 [1].
 Experience, location, and level of education can affect salary range.

 Types of civil engineers

 Many civil engineers develop a specialty based on their interests and customer needs.
 Some may specialize in stormwater management.
-Others may handle road construction or seismic retrofitting, while others may specialize in airports or railroads.
-Civil engineers may be involved in creating the projects or operating them when they are completed.
+Others might handle road construction or seismic retrofitting, while others specialize in airports or railroads.
+Civil engineers may create the projects or operate them when complete.

 Job titles associated with civil engineering include: